voirinprof/gis_starter_jekyll_geolab/README.md

 Jekyll will automatically build and serve the site via GitHub Pages.

+## View in Codespaces

+When you open the project in Codespaces, use the command : `bundle exec jekyll serve --port 4000` to view the website.

 ## 🧩 Customize the Map

 To add or edit map markers, open the file: